ZhangxinruBIT/SynthTumour/README.md

 --healthyimgTr:Path to raw healthy images, like tumour-free images also with nnU-Net like data structure

+## Train the senior model

-Next, you can train a senior model using nnU-Net!
-Make sure to combine the mixed data (imagesTrMix and labelsMix) with the original data and the pseudo-labels (imagesTr and labelsTr) for training.
+Next, you can train a senior model also using [nnU-Net](https://github.com/MIC-DKFZ/nnUNet.git)!
+Make sure to combine the mixed data (imagesTrMix and labelsMix) with the original data and the pseudo-labels (imagesTr and labelsTr) together for training.